widdix/aws-cf-templates/docs/migrate-v12.md

 ## *

 IPv6 support for subnets, public load balancers, and CloudFront.
 EC2 instances still use IPv4 only by default!
+Nothing needs to be done!

+## vpc/vpc-[2-4]azs-legacy

+* Parameter `CidrBlockIPv6` was added: Add IPv6 support to your legacy VPC.
+* Parameter `InternetGateway` was added: Pass the IWG id of your legacy VPC.

 ## Deprecation warnings